wapcaplet/vittles/docs/source/user_manual/cookbook.rst

 to select the value you're looking for.
 Many times, it only takes two or three keystrokes to enter the desired value.

-The **Category** field for each ingredient allows you to divide up the ingredients into logical groups.
+The optional **Category** field for each ingredient allows you to divide up the ingredients into logical groups.
 For example, muffins call for combining the *wet* ingredients and *dry* ingredients separately.
 You could also use it to separate the *cake* ingredients from the *icing* ingredients.
 Add new categories if the existing ones don't suit your needs.
+For simple recipes, you can omit this field entirely.

 The **Quantity** field accepts both decimals and fractions.
 For example, if your recipe calls for two and one-half cups of flour, you could enter "2.5" or